 “We found that rats that consumed sugar in early life had an impaired capacity to discriminate that an object was novel to a specific context, a task the rats that were not given sugar were able to do,” said lead author Emily Noble, Assistant Professor at the University of Georgia in Athens, U.S.A.

 “Early life sugar consumption seems to selectively impair their hippocampal learning and memory,” Noble said.

 Additionally, the researchers experimentally increased levels of parabacteroides in the microbiome of rats that had never consumed sugar.
-Those animals showed impairments in both hippocampal dependent and hippocampal-independent memory tasks.
+Those animals showed impairments in both hippocampal-dependent and hippocampal-independent memory tasks.

 “(The bacteria) induced some cognitive deficits on its own.
 We found that the bacteria alone was sufficient to impair memory in the same way as sugar, but it also impaired other types of memory functions as well,” Noble said.

-She noted that future research is needed to better identify how the gut bacteria alters development of the brain.
+She noted that future research is needed to identify better how the gut bacteria alters development of the brain.